 - Uncertainty: this refers to how we look to other people’s reactions to a situations that we are unsure about.

-- Similarity: this refers to people looking to the reaction from others who share the same values
+- Similarity: this refers to looking to the reaction to an unfamiliar situation from those who share the same values

-- Expertise: customers are more likely to look to the experts for signals of how to react in uncertain circumstances.
+- Expertise: patients are more likely to look to their doctors for signals of how to react in uncertain circumstances.
 This is a type of social proof where individuals with more knowledge about a situation lead the reaction of the rest.

 - Number: this covers a group of people that are experiencing the same uncertainty together, and are lead by the reactions of the majority.

-What Can Social Proof Do For Your Business
+What Can Social Proof Do For Your Medical Company

-Incorporating social proof into your marketing efforts can help your business grow, resulting in an increase in sales.
+Incorporating social proof into your marketing efforts can help your medical company grow, resulting in an increase in sales.

-Above, we demonstrated how social proof can be used to positively influence the decision-making behaviour of potential customers.
+Above, we demonstrated how social proof can be used to positively influence the decision-making behaviour of potential patients.

-It is worth noting quite early in this blog post that the common theme to social proof is your customer’s feedback.
+It is worth noting quite early in this blog post that the common theme to social proof is your patient’s feedback.
 This is critical.

-The sentiment of your reviews will also help potential customers to gain an understanding about the quality of your services.
+The sentiment of your reviews will also help potential patients to gain an understanding about the quality of your services.

-A business owner who is looking to build social proof for their business, customer reviews are a simple solution which can generate long-term benefits for your business.
-Thankfully, there are various tools which you can use to leverage customer reviews, and build the social proof for your business.
+As a healthcare professional who is looking to build social proof for their medical company, patient reviews are a simple solution which can generate long-term benefits for your medical company.
+Thankfully, there are various tools which you can use to leverage patient reviews, and build the social proof for your medical company.

-How to Use Social Proof to Build Trust
+How to Use Social Proof to Build Patient Trust

-Potential customers are often unwilling to trust business owners over real honest experiences from actual customers who have bought products or used the services.
-That’s why it’s so essential to make your business reviews available for everyone to see.
+Potentia patients are often unwilling to trust medical providers over real honest experiences from actual patients who have used the services.
+That’s why it’s so essential to make your medical company reviews available for everyone to see.